bioboot/bggn213_W22/lectures.md

 **Goals**:
 - Appreciate how bioinformatics can predict functional dynamics & further aid drug discovery,
 - Be able to apply open-source *In silico* docking and virtual screening strategies for drug discovery,
+- Appreciate how bioinformatics can predict the functional dynamics of biomolecules,
 - Be able to use Bio3D for the analysis and prediction of protein flexibility,
 - Understand the increasing role of bioinformatics in pharma and the drug discovery process in particular.